18F/handbook/_pages/software-tools/office.md

 At TTS, [Google Docs/Sheets/Slides]({{site.baseurl}}/google-drive/) is our preferred tool for documents/spreadsheets/presentations, since it has built-in records retention, collaboration, sharing, importing and exporting of Office files, etc.

 In normal day-to-day operations, working on projects for GSA, you will probably never need Microsoft Office.
-The most common case for needing Office is if another agency is if another agency is unable to use web-based productivity tools like GSA's G Suite.
+The most common case for needing Office is if another agency is unable to use web-based productivity tools like GSA's G Suite.

 If you only need Office temporarily, you can access it right away through [VDI](https://vdi.anywhere.gsa.gov).
 To get a license on your machine, you will need to put in a request.